vivlinn/codename/README.md

 ## Get Started

 ### Requirements
 This code is written entirely in Python 3.8.5.
-The following packages are needed to run the project succesfully.
+The following packages and files are needed to run the project succesfully.

 ```bash
 python -m pip install -U pip